 In order to get Candida overgrowth under control, it’s critical to bring harmony and order to the inner ecology of the gut.

 The microorganisms living in the gut can help the body to detoxify and to synthesize key nutrients.
 They also work in partnership with the human immune system.

 When this inner ecosystem has been thrown out of balance, Candida can easily manipulate its environment and dominate.

-Candida is opportunistic yeast that can be found in every healthy human being, commonly in the mouth, gut, and vaginal tract.
+Candida albicans is opportunistic yeast that can be found in every healthy human being, commonly in the mouth, gut, and vaginal tract.
 Yet when Candida overgrowth goes unchecked, it can be deadly in the most extreme cases.

 The good news is that you can inoculate your digestive system with good bacteria to repair tissue that has been damaged by Candida by eating fermented foods and drinking probiotic beverages every day.
 Friendly bacteria naturally keep Candida overgrowth in check to restore the inner ecology of the gut!

 - Odds FC.
 1994.
 Candida species and virulence.
 ASM News 60, 313–318.